 If your user control is configured as a sprinkler volume control, each time you activate the user control, the volume of your hearing aid changes.
+Sprinkler volume control is configured by default to automatically decrease in volume before it increases.
+To make sounds louder, activate the user control.
+Repeat this motion until you are at the minimum setting.
+The next time you activate the user control, the volume will increase one step.
 Continue to activate the user control until you reach the desired loudness.